-Where no neutral is present (eg delta supplies) the neutral (N) terminal on the ESP unit must be connected to the earth $(\frac{1}{2})$ terminal.
+Where no neutral is present (eg delta supplies) the neutral (N) terminal on the ESP unit must be connected to earth in addition to the earth (\pm) terminal.
 This will result in a greatly increased earth leakage current.
-On some delta supplies the voltage between phase and earth/neutral may exceed the rating of the ESP unit.
+On some delta supplies the voltage between phase and earth/ neutral may exceed the rating of the ESP unit.
 Consequently, the supply's phase to earth voltage must be checked before installing the ESP unit.

-We recommend that you consult Furse ESP before installing ESP units on delta supplies.
+We recommend that you consult ABB Furse ESP before installing ESP units on delta supplies.